Time

 Limit of maximal medium speed

 The main point is another.
 A photon (Sonon) is modeled as a positive and a negative wave-peak which rotate around each other.
 The wave on the inner (or outer) side of the curved trajectory (depending on the spin-axis orientation) can not be faster than the medium-speed c_m.
 Therefore the counter-wave peak must be slower than c_m to go with the curvature.
-This causes a time delation.
+This causes a time dilation.

 Or simplified to the roots